Nagod25/Portfolio/README.md

 # Portfolio
-My fully responsive portfolio built with only HTML and CSS
+My fully responsive portfolio site built with only HTML and CSS